pishleback/Algebraeon/README.md

 See the [user guide](https://pishleback.github.io/Algebraeon/) to get started.

-Algebraeon is hosted on crates.io [here](https://crates.io/crates/algebraeon) and the formal documentation can be found [here](https://docs.rs/algebraeon/latest/algebraeon/).
+The latest published version of Algebraeon is hosted on crates.io [here](https://crates.io/crates/algebraeon) and the formal documentation is [here](https://docs.rs/algebraeon/latest/algebraeon/).

 # Examples